mkirchner/pockyll/README.md

 # Pockyll

-Automated linkpost updates using pocket, IFTTT and Wordpress finally started feeling like death sticks.
+Pockyll is a python tool to create [Jekyll][j] linkposts from your [pocket][pocket] collections because automated linkpost updates are like death sticks.

 > "You wanna buy some death sticks?"<br>
 > "You don't want to sell me death sticks."<br>